neuralmagic/deepsparse/src/deepsparse/loggers/PROPOSAL.md

 if template == identifier: # handling "clean" matches for both SYSTEM AND DATA categories
     return True, None
 if template.startswith(identifier): # handling the remaining matches for both SYSTEM AND DATA categories
+    # ACTUALLY: Will this ever happen for SYSTEM category logs?
+For now I think it's safe to assume that it won't, i.e.
+    # we either have a regex case or a clean match
     remainder = template.replace(identifier, "")
-    # Note: this will require us to avoid calling possibly_extract_value() on the remainder if category == MetricCategories.SYSTEM.
+    # If this case should happen for SYSTEM category logs, we should avoid calling possibly_extract_value() on the remainder.
-    # This is because the remainder of such a log should never contain any components that should be used for indexing/slicing/accessing the value.
+    # This is because the remainder of such a log should never contain any components that are used for indexing/slicing/accessing the value.
     return True, remainder if remainder.startswith("[") else remainder[1:]

 return False, None